-Virtual Currency (a/k/a digital currency, cryptocurrency, and "value that substitutes for currency")
+Virtual Currency (a/k/a digital currency, cryptocurrency, virtual assets, and "value that substitutes for currency")

 I have written, spoken, taught, and developed course material regarding virtual currency, especially as it pertains to cybercrime, money laundering, anti-money laundering (AML), law enforcement, and regulation.
 As I do so, I often refer to various sources of information, and decided to compile them here.
 This will help me develop my next talk, and get you started with your own research.